-Essex artist and sculptor John Doubleday has been commissioned to create a maquette so that people can see how the final sculpture would look.
+Essex artist and sculptor John Doubleday was commissioned to create a maquette so that people could see how the final sculpture would look.
 A graduate of Goldsmiths College, since his first show at the Waterhouse gallery in London in 1968.

 The statue shows a Police Officer with a German Shepherd Dog and a Cocker Spaniel.
 The dogs are based on two retired Dogs; Karly (Metropolitan Police) and Ludo (Essex Police).

 The handler is dressed in police number one uniform and is kneeling to show the mutual respect between handler and dog.
 More importantly, it draws the attention to the dogs.

 The statue is approximately 2.5 metres high including the plinth.